CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 To summarize non-normatively, the comparison steps, including setup,
 are:

-1. If the domain contains A-labels, transform them to U-labels.
+1. If the domain contains U-labels, transform them to A-labels.
 2. If the domain contains ASCII NR-LDH labels, lowercase them.
 3. Compare strings octet for octet for equivalence.